 In women, negative body image can

 So many culturally accepted romantic gestures involve food — a box of chocolates for Valentine’s Day, a night out to the county fair to enjoy rides and cotton candy, a date at a fancy restaurant.
-But for people with eating disorders, the mere presence of food can cause fear.
-Even people in recovery may be triggered when they feel out of control around food.
+But for people with eating disorders, the mere presence of food

 That’s because, contrary to popular belief, people don’t necessarily develop eating disorders due to thinness as a beauty standard.